zhuangwang93/Espresso/README.md

 There are six DNN models and each of them has a folder under examples/

 Follow the instructions in this directory to reproduce the experiments results in Figure 11 and Figure 12.

-## Compression strategy selection time

-Follow the instruction in [scheduler](https://github.com/zhuangwang93/Espresso/tree/master/byteps/torch/mergeComp/scheduler) to reproduce the experiments results in Table 4 and Table 5.